 Another question we wanted answered was who was doing the searching.
 We decided that searching for the keyword terms gifts for boyfriends and gifts for girlfriends would provide a fairly useful proxy, and we imagined that – social mores and stereotypes being what they are – the volume of searches for ‘gifts for girlfriends’ would outweigh ‘gifts for boyfriends’.

 We also wanted to explore Google Trends for some other keywords related to Valentine’s Day, specifically for events we thought might correlate with the big day.
-We expected that searches for romantic dinners would go up in the lead up to the day, that searches for engagement rings would also spike, that searches for items like a new dress would experience an uptick, too.
+We expected that searches for romantic dinners would go up in the lead up to the day, that searches for when should a man propose would also spike, that searches for items like a deep red prom dress for sale that’s perfect for Valentine’s day would experience an uptick, too.

 Finally, we expected – or should that be ‘hoped’ – that Valentine’s Day would be associated with a downturn in searches for keywords associated with divorce.
 Maybe it is the romantic in us, but we hoped that Valentine’s Day might help right the relationship…ship, so to speak.

 Yes, and no.

 Here’s what we found.

 Let’s start with the result that wasn’t a surprise: search queries for the word love demonstrated a clear uptick in February and for Valentine’s Day.